neighborland/pres/README.md

 ## How and Why?

-Decorators add methods to a model. `pres` does not do that. `pres` encourages you to whitelist model methods (via delegation).
+Rails' `ViewContext` contains convenience methods for views, such as `link_to`, `url_for`, `truncate`, `number_to_currency`, etc. It's the thing that makes Rails views nice to work with.

-Other presenter libraries mix in all the methods from the Rails ViewContext to make it easy to call those methods in the Presenter class.
-This causes method bloat. `pres` instead injects the ViewContext as a dependency into the Presenter class, and uses `method_missing` to delegate to those methods.
+Other presenter libraries mix in all the methods from the Rails `ViewContext` to make it easy to call those methods in the Presenter class.
+This causes method bloat. `pres` instead injects the `ViewContext` as a dependency into the Presenter class, and uses `method_missing` to delegate to `ViewContext` methods.
+So `pres` produces small classes that contain and delegate to an existing object that handles server-side rendering.

+## Presenter vs. Decorator

+Decorators add methods to a model. `pres` encourages you to whitelist model methods via delegation.

 ## Install